NotifiUs/apm/Readme.md

 This option will uninstall supervisor and leave behind the registry settings (consistent with manual behavior when uninstalling.)

-# View about information about APM
+# View about information about apm

-You can see the current version and about section of APM by running:
+You can see the current version and about section of apm by running:

     PS C:\> apm -about